The Golden Unicorn rose is one of the many hardy shrub roses produced by the hybridizer Griffith Buck.

 As the name suggests, the color of the rose is a peachy gold.
 The edges sometime have a coral-salmon color to them.

-The long pointed orange buds are tinged with vermillion, and open to 4" double blooms in a hybrid tea form.
+The long pointed orange buds on these Buck roses are tinged with vermillion, and open to 4" double blooms in a hybrid tea form.
 As they open, they turn a deep apricot color.
 However, once fully open, they fade to cream color with pink edges, with only a slight suggestion of yellow at the center.
 Once fully open, the cupped shape shows off the pretty orange stamens.

 Flowers can be singles, or as many as seven to a cluster.
 Usually this bush produces LOTS of generous clusters (see picture).